WallarooLabs/wally/.for_maintainers/release/AMI_RELEASE.md

 * [`template.json`](../../.release/ami/template.json): The [Packer template][packer_template] for the AMI
 * [`ami/initial_system_setup.sh`](../../.release/ami/initial_system_setup.sh):
   This script is run on the EC2 instance.
-It is responsible for installing the runtime dependencies for `machida`, and setting up an `/etc/rc.local` script to run on system startup.
+It is responsible for installing the runtime dependencies for `machida3`, and setting up an `/etc/rc.local` script to run on system startup.
 * [`regions`](../../.release/ami/regions): A text file listing the AWS regions where the public AMI will be available.